On $p$-adic denseness of quotients of values of integral forms: Denseness (or not) of forms for infinitely many primes

 However, checking that we can apply Lemma~\ref{lem:as-for-polynomials-with-coprime-multiplicities} seems extremely difficult, because we cannot control the multiplicities of zeros of $F_i$ (when specified to one variable), especially common zeros.
 Thus, we leave it as a conjecture, for which we explained why we believe it is true.

-We conclude by stating that the conjecture is true for small degrees: 2, 3, and 5.
+\begin{rem} Conjecture \ref{conj-prime-degree-all-cases} is true for small degrees: 2, 3, and 5.
 Namely, for degree 2, it follows from \cite{Donnay}, as explained in the introduction, and for degree 5, it is Theorem~\ref{thm-5}.
 Consider an integral form $F$ of degree 3 and $\o(F)\geq 4$.
 By Theorem~\ref{thm:cone-over-Fp-p-large-over-Q}, $\o(F_p)\geq 4$ for large enough $p$.
 Then by Chevalley-Warning theorem, see, for example, \cite[P. 5, Theorem 3]{Serre}, $F_p$ has a zero in $\F_p$.
 By \cite[Lemma 3.5]{leep}, this implies that $F_p$ has a non-singular zero in $\F_p$.
-Then, as before, we conclude that $R(F)$ is dense in $\Q_p$.
+Then, as before, we conclude that $R(F)$ is dense in $\Q_p$. \end{rem}